VatsalSy/hyphal-flow/README.md

 ```

 ## Acknowledgments
-- Built upon the Basilisk C framework by Stéphane Popinet
+- Built upon the Basilisk C framework by Stéphane Popinet.
-- Special thanks to the Physics of Fluids group for insights on fungal fluid dynamics
+- Special thanks to the Physics of Fluids group for support.
+- Special thanks to Mazi Jalaal and Eric Lauga for insights on fungal fluid dynamics.